Fast Projected Newton-like Method for Precision Matrix Estimation under Total Positivity: Introduction

-The problem of precision matrix estimation under $\mathrm{MTP}_2$ constraints can be formulated as a sign-constrained log-determinant program.
-Recent works \cite{egilmez2017graph, pavez2016generalized, slawski2015estimation} proposed algorithms based on the block coordinate descent (BCD) method.
-Such algorithms can be efficient for low-dimensional problems, while they become time-consuming in solving high-dimensional problems, because of the need to solve a large number of nonnegative quadratic programs.
-Apart from BCD-type algorithms, this sign-constrained log-determinant program may be solved by the projected gradient method, which is usually computationally efficient in each iteration.
-However, as a first-order method, it often suffers from the low convergence rate when solving high-dimensional optimization problems.
-Therefore, it remains to develop efficient and scalable algorithms for estimating the precision matrix under $\mathrm{MTP}_2$ constraints.
+Estimating precision matrices under $\mathrm{MTP}_2$ constraints can be formulated as a sign-constrained log-determinant program.
+Existing algorithms for solving this problem, such as the block coordinate descent (BCD) \cite{slawski2015estimation, egilmez2017graph, pavez2016generalized} and proximal point algorithm (PPA) \cite{deng2020fast}, are efficient for low-dimensional problems.
+However, they become time-consuming in high-dimensional scenarios due to the necessity of solving numerous nonnegative quadratic programs or large-scale linear systems.
+An alternative is the gradient projection method \cite{ying2023adaptive}, which offers computational efficiency per iteration.
+Nevertheless, it often grapples with slow convergence rates in high-dimensional cases.
+Thus, there is a demand for efficient and scalable algorithms for precision matrix estimation under $\mathrm{MTP}_2$ constraints.